-rench Canadian historian.
-Nearby Porte Saint-Louis (gate) marks the entrance to Old Québec.
-Parliament Building

-The Parliament Building-the historical

-François-Xavier-Garneau

-This statue is the work of Paul Chevré (1912): author of a landmark textbook entitled the "History of Canada"

-(1845-1848).
-Garneau was the first
+François-Xavier-Garneau Monument This statue is the work of Paul Chevré (1912); author of a landmark textbook entitled the History of Canada (1845-1848).
+Garneau was the first French Canadian historian.
+Nearby.
+Saint-Louis (gate) marks the entrance to Old Québec.

-Monument

-site of greatest province-wide signifi-cance in Québec City-is an imposing structure built between 1877 and 1886 in the Second Empire style.
-The building's façade is adorned with 26 bronze statues that pay tribute to the men and women who helped shape Québec society.
+Parliament Building The Parliament Building-the historical site of greatest province-wide significance in Québec City-is an imposing structure built between 1877 and 1886 in the Second Empire style.
+The building's façade is adorned with 26 bronze statues that pay tribute to the men and women who helped shape

-47 Tourny Fountain Tourny fountain in front of the Parliament Building casts a powerful spell.
+Tourny Fountain Tourny fountain in front of the Parliament Building casts a powerful spell.
 It was a gift from Simons department stores to the City of Québec for its 400th anniversary.
 It was dedicated on July 3, 2007, and is a great source of pride for the people of Québec City.

-Cross of Sacrifice At Avenue George-VI and Grande Allée Est, at the entrance to the Plains of Abraham, stands the Cross of Sacrifice, raised in memory of soldiers killed in action during the First World War.
-A commemoration ceremony is held here each year on November 11th, Armistice
+Cross of Sacrifice On the corner of Avenue George-VI and Grande Allée Est, at the entrance to the Plains of Abraham stands the Cross of Sacrifice, raised in memory of soldiers killed in action during the First World War.
+A commemoration ceremony is held here each year on November 11, Armistice Day.